 The Family Court Division plays a critical role in promoting the well-being of the City's children and protecting the general public.
 You can read more about the Family Court Division on the Division's website.

 The Family Court Division consists of two units:

 The Interstate Child Support Unit appears on behalf of out-of-state custodial parent petitioners who are seeking to establish paternity and obtain child support from New York City residents.
 In addition, a custodial parent who lives in New York City may seek the Unit's assistance in filing for child support from parents who live outside the state and the country.

-Attorneys in the Division's Interstate Child Support Unit primarily handle child support petitions filed under the Uniform Interstate Family Support Act (UIFSA) by out-of-state jurisdictions or custodial parents residing in other states, U.S. Commonwealths, and many foreign countries.
-The Unit attorneys also seek enforcement of existing child support orders against delinquent non-custodial parents by pursuing remedies such as contempt and violation orders, money judgments, and arrest warrants.
-Our staff assist many New York City residents in obtaining paternity and child support orders.
+Attorneys in the Family Court Division's Interstate Child Support Unit primarily handle child support petitions filed under the Uniform Interstate Family Support Act (UIFSA) by out-of-state jurisdictions or custodial parents residing in other states, U.S. Commonwealths, and many foreign countries.
+Staff also assist many New York City residents in obtaining paternity and child support orders.

 The Juvenile Delinquency Prosecution Unit investigates juvenile delinquency matters that are referred to the office and prosecutes the matters where appropriate.
 Juvenile delinquency matters involve youth ages 7 to 15 who have been arrested for conduct that would constitute a crime if they were adults.